 - enlargement of the naval

 After surgical removal, the foal will need to remain in the hospital for several days for antibiotic treatment and observation.
 The abdominal incision needs to be monitored daily to ensure no signs of infection are developing.
 Once the foal returns to the farm, they will need to remain in a clean stall with restricted activity for several weeks with controlled hand-walking thereafter.
 Once the abdominal incision is healed, regular activity/turnout can resume.
-The exact postoperative care recommendations with be provided to you by your veterinary surgeon at the time of discharge from the hospital.
+The exact postoperative care recommendations will be provided to you by your board certified veterinary surgeon at the time of discharge from the hospital.

 - The prognosis for a persistent urachus is excellent in most cases.

-- The prognosis is good in cases of acquired patent urachus with associated navel infection when there is early diagnosis and prompt medical and surgical treatment.
+- The prognosis is good in cases of acquired patent urachus with associated navel infection when there is an early diagnosis and prompt medical and surgical treatment.

 There are inherent risks involving general anesthesia and surgery if surgical removal of the urachus and navel is necessary.
-Your veterinary surgeon will explain these risks in detail before performing surgery on your foal.
+Your board certified veterinary surgeon will explain these risks in detail before performing surgery on your foal.